madhanrajv/madhanrajv/README.md

 ║  MADHAN RAJ V — GitHub Profile README                           ║
 ║                                                                  ║
 ║  ⚠️  IMPORTANT — DO THIS FIRST BEFORE UPLOADING:               ║
-║  Find every occurrence of  YOUR_GITHUB_USERNAME                  ║
-║  and replace it with your REAL GitHub username.                  ║ ║  Example: if your profile is github.com/madhan2025               ║ ║  then replace YOUR_GITHUB_USERNAME → madhan2025                  ║
+║  Find every occurrence of  madhanrajv                  ║ ║  and replace it with your REAL GitHub username.                  ║ ║  Example: if your profile is github.com/madhan2025               ║ ║  then replace madhanrajv → madhan2025                  ║
 ║                                                                  ║
 ║  Also update LinkedIn URL on the badge near the bottom.          ║ ╚══════════════════════════════════════════════════════════════════╝